i stood by my mom as she went through a horrible divorce

 Yes, your son is your life, but it is important to allow him to have his own too.
-If he becomes the entire focus of your life, he will come to depend on your praises for his happiness and he will feel that he is responsible for yours.
+If he becomes the entire focus of your life, he will come to depend on your praises for his happiness, and he will feel that he is responsible for yours.

 It's not fair to link your happiness to his.
-You need to find your own happiness that is seperate from his.
+You need to find your own happiness that is separate from his.
 He will benefit most if you become healed and happy.
 He will learn to be tough by seeing how you survive and conquer.
 Show him how to find happiness by finding your own.

 5. Don't pin your hopes on him.

 While you might feel that your son's future happiness and success are your responsibility, it is not.
 Things didn't work out with his dad, and you might've wanted a better life for you both, but it didn't and you now have to move on.
 You have to learn to focus your energy on your own recovery.

 He will learn most about finding his own happiness through seeing you taking the actions required to find yours.
 You're the leader in this relationship.
 Take charge of the wheel and show your son how to recover from divorce healthily.